The 29 Best Virtual Happy Hour Ideas in 2022

 What is a virtual happy hour?

 Virtual happy hour is just like a regular happy hour except that it takes place through a screen rather than in-person.
-It’s an opportunity to grab drinks, alcoholic or not, and catch up with friends and colleagues while maintaining a safe, social distance.
+It’s an opportunity to grab drinks, alcoholic or not, and catch up with friends and colleagues from any location in the world.

 How do you host a virtual happy hour?